Michael Peterson VP of Research and Innovation

 What is MDACA PDB?

-Oracle to MySQL Enterprise Functionality Mapping
+Oracle to PDB Enterprise Functionality Mapping

 As enterprises examine the path forward in their digital transformation efforts – particularly considering advances in cloud technologies – one key consideration is how to maximize the value of enterprise data, coupled with exponential data growth, while having the enterprise functionality to manage and maintain their daily operations.

 Key aspects of digital transformation include making data more available to the enterprise, reducing the number of data silos, and establishing a managed approach to data management and cost optimization.
-There are several MDACA enterprise drop-in tools available in the AWS Marketplace that can replace Oracle tools and support system and database administrators in meeting their enterprise objectives for transforming to MySQL.
+There are several MDACA enterprise drop-in tools available in the AWS Marketplace that can replace Oracle tools and support system and database administrators in meeting their enterprise objectives for transforming to PDB.

 These tools include: